RenderKit/embree/README.md

 ![][imgMotionBlurGeometry]

-This tutorial demonstrates rendering of motion blur using the multi segment motion blur feature.
-Shown is motion blur of a triangle mesh, quad mesh, subdivision surface, line segments, hair geometry, bezier curves, instantiated triangle mesh where the instance moves, instantiated quad mesh where the instance and the quads move, and user geometry.
+This tutorial demonstrates rendering of motion blur using the multi-segment motion blur feature.
+Shown is motion blur of a triangle mesh, quad mesh, subdivision surface, line segments, hair geometry, Bézier curves, instantiated triangle mesh where the instance moves, instantiated quad mesh where the instance and the quads move, and user geometry.